thxliu/ml-final/README.md

-# ml-final
+# Song Genre Prediction

-CSC 293 Machine Learning Final Project
+CSC 293 Machine Learning Final Project.
+Data is from the Spotify Tracks Dataset on Kaggle.